Dean Corll: Participation of Elmer Wayne Henley

 During the time Corll resided at Schuler Street, the trio lured a 19-year-old named William Ridinger to the house.
 Ridinger was initially tied to hooks drilled upon the wall of the property and, later, the plywood board, where he was tortured and abused by Corll over the course of approximately three days.
 Brooks later claimed he persuaded Corll to allow Ridinger to be released, and the youth was allowed to leave the residence.
 On another occasion during the time Corll resided at Schuler Street, Henley knocked Brooks unconscious as he entered the house.
 Corll then tied Brooks to the plywood board and assaulted the youth repeatedly before releasing him.
 Despite the assault, Brooks continued to assist Corll in the abductions of the victims.

 After vacating the Schuler Street residence, Corll moved to an apartment at Westcott Towers, where, in the summer of 1972, he is known to have killed a further two victims.
 The first of these victims, 17-year-old Steven Sickman, was last seen leaving a party held near to the Heights shortly before midnight on July 19.
 The youth was savagely bludgeoned about the chest with a blunt instrument before he was strangled and buried in the boat shed.
 Approximately one month later, on or about August 21, 19-year-old Roy Bunton was abducted while walking to his job as an assistant manager in a Northwest Mall shoe store.
-Bunton was gagged with a section of Turkish towel and his mouth bound with adhesive tape.
+Bunton's eyes and face were bound with adhesive tape and his mouth gagged with a section of towel.
 He was shot twice in the head and buried in the boat shed.
 Neither youth was named by either Brooks or Henley as being a victim of Corll, and both youths were identified as victims only in 2011.